 Last year’s Pokemon Go craze might have cooled down, but the craze of best-augmented reality apps development is on a continuous rise, especially after the release of new ARKit and iOS 11.

-Augmented Reality is basically a technology which makes the real-life environment around us into a digital interface by putting virtual objects.
-Unlike virtual reality, which creates a totally artificial environment, the Augmented Reality uses the existing real-life environment and overlays new information on top of it and creates the variety of experiences.
+Augmented Reality is basically a technology that makes the real-life environment around us into a digital interface by putting virtual objects.
+Unlike virtual reality, which creates a totally artificial environment, Augmented Reality uses the existing real-life environment and overlays new information on top of it and creates a variety of experiences.

 In this blog, we’ve collected 7 examples of augmented reality with details of their successful uses.

 The available selection of augmented reality apps is diverse, including both premium (paid) and freemium (free apps with in-app purchases).
 However, developing an AR app that is worth users’ smartphone memory and precious time is tough.
 In fact, only a few of them have been successful.
 So, if you’d like to create an Augmented reality app, make sure you’re aware of these most successful AR apps.

 1 – IKEA Place

 In general terms, Apps like IKEA Place allows their users to put life-size 3D models in real-life environments with or without using trackers.
 More examples of such AR apps are Augment and Sun Seeker.
 But here, we’re going to talk about IKEA Place.

 Furniture giant IKEA previously experimented with Augmented Reality development in its catalog apps, but the new IKEA Place app is a successful improvement, which took the advantage of ARKit to help their customers easily visualize how a furniture item from IKEA would look like in their homes.